-100 or higher - A+ 80-82 - B-

-94-99 - A 77-79 - C+

-90-93 - A- 73-76 - C

-87-89 - B+ 70-72 - C-

-83-86 - B 60-69 - D
+. • 100 or higher - A+ 87-89.99 - B+ 77-79.99 - C+ 60-69.99 - D 94-99.99 - A 83-86.99 - B 73-76.99 - C below 60 - F 00-03 00 - V- 20-22 00 - B- 70-72 99 - C-

-Make-up Exams: There are no make-up exams in this course.
+- Make-up Exams: There are no make-up exams in this course.
 Make-up quizzes are given at the instructor's discretion with a valid excuse.

-UNM Learn: This course will use UNM Learn (learn.unm.edu) for a variety of materials.
+Only one make-up quiz will be given. - UNM Learn: This course will use UNM Learn (learn.unm.edu) for a variety of materials.
 You are responsible for all material distributed here.
-The due dates and due times are strictly enforced.

-Attendance: Each absence will result in a 10% loss of your attendance grade.
-Laboratory exercises cannot be made up under any circumstances.

-Withdrawal: If a student drops the course after the deadline to drop without a grade a grade, Friday June 12th, a grade of W may be given.
-It will be at the instructor's discretion whether a W will be granted.

-Safety: Absolutely no food or drink is allowed in the laboratory.
+The due dates and due times are strictly enforced. - Attendance: Each absence will result in a 10% loss of your attendance grade.
+Laboratory exercises cannot be made up under any circumstances. - Withdrawal: If a student wishes to drop a course a grade of W may be given.
+It will be at the instructor's discretion whether the withdrawal will be granted. - Safety: Absolutely no food or drink is allowed in the laboratory.
 Please store your personal items in cabinets.
-For good laboratory practice wear closed toe shoes.

-Financial Assistance: It is the student's responsibility to know policies for funding their education.
-It is the student's responsibility to maintain funding for their education.

-Cell phones: As a courtesy to the class, please turn off all cell phones or pagers.
+For good laboratory practice wear closed toe shoes. - Financial Assistance: It is the student's responsibility to know policies for funding their education.
+It is the student's responsibility to maintain funding for their education. - Cell phones: As a courtesy to the class, please turn off all cell phones or pagers.
 DO NOT TEXT MESSAGE DURING CLASS.
-It is disruptive to your classmates and the instructor "I can see you."
 Any sight of a cell phone during exams or quizzes will result in an automatic fail for that assignment.

-Special Needs: Qualified students with disabilities needing appropriate academic adjustments should contact the instructor by the end of the 1st week of the semester to ensure that your needs are met in a timely manner.

-Academic Dishonesty: Each student is expected to maintain the highest standards of honesty and integrity in academic and professional matters.
+Students have failed this course due to excessive use of the cell phone. - Special Needs: Qualified students with disabilities should contact the instructor by the end of the 1st week of the semester to ensure that your needs are met in a timely manner. - Academic Dishonesty: Each student is expected to maintain the highest standards of honesty and integrity in academic and professional matters.
 The University reserves the right to take disciplinary action, up to and including dismissal, against any student who is found guilty of academic dishonesty or otherwise fails to meet the standards.
 Any student judged to have engaged in academic dishonesty in course work may receive a reduced or failing grade for the work in question and/or for the course.
-Academic dishonesty includes, but is not limited to, dishonesty in quizzes, tests, or assignments; claiming credit for work not done or done by others; hindering the academic work of other students; misrepresenting academic or professional qualifications within or without the University; and nondisclosure or misrepresentation in filling out applications or other University records.

-Bloom's Taxonomy: Dr. Benjamin Bloom was a psychologist who worked on theories of education and learning.
+Academic dishonesty includes, but is not limited to, dishonesty in quizzes, tests, or assignments; claiming credit for work not done or done by others; hindering the academic work of other students; misrepresenting academic or professional qualifications within or without the University; and nondisclosure or misrepresentation in filling out applications or other University records. - UNM Valencia Campus Course Catalog: It is in the student's best interest to have read and fully understand the catalog.
+Understanding the catalog helps you navigate through your degree of choice. - Bloom's Taxonomy: Dr. Benjamin Bloom was a psychologist who worked on theories of education and learning.
 He was one of the first to publish a system for the classification of learning objectives.
 The aim of "Bloom's Taxonomy" is to achieve a higher level of learning and thought process.
 As an instructor I will construct this course with Bloom's Taxonomy in mind.
 A current version is provided for you on the following page.
 You are NOT required to memorize this list in any way.
 However understanding the lists will improve your success in this course.